Postulancy

 What to expect

-• Monthly one-on-one spiritual direction (1 hour each)
+• Monthly one-on-one spiritual direction (1 hour)

-Finally, meeting with a spiritual director is meant to provide personalized attention to your journey, not just in terms of postulancy content but in a holistic frame of your life with God, yourself and others.
+Finally, meeting with a spiritual director monthly is meant to provide personalized attention to your journey, not just in terms of postulancy content but in a holistic frame of your life with God, yourself and others.

 FAQs